Enter to Win our $200 Grand Prize

 Submit an original unpublished short story of 800-1000 words in the voice of a character from another country or culture.

 Submit one poem (no longer than 1000 words) in the voice of a character from another country or culture.

-Write an 800-1000 word essay about a social, political, environmental, or familial challenge faced by individuals within a cultural group, or a personal experience with another culture.
+Write an 800-1000 word essay (personal or otherwise) about a social, political, environmental, or familial challenge faced by individuals within a cultural group.